ui5-community/wdi5/README.md

 ### Assertions

-Recommendation is to use the WDIO extension of JEST [expect](https://jestjs.io/docs/en/expect) and [matchers](https://jestjs.io/docs/en/using-matchers).
+Recommendation is to use the  [`Webdriver.IO`](https://webdriver.io)-native extension to JEST's [expect](https://jestjs.io/docs/en/expect) and [matchers](https://jestjs.io/docs/en/using-matchers) as described in https://webdriver.io/docs/assertion.html.

 ### Screenshots

-At any point in your test(s), you can screenshot the current state of the UI:
+At any point in your test(s), you can screenshot the current state of the UI via `browser.screenshot()`:

 ```javascript
 it('...', () => {